1072-datascience/hw1/README.md

 Rscript hw1_yourID.R --output output1.csv --input input1.csv
 ```

-Your R code should output and round the set name with maximum value for each column.
+Your R code should output and round the set name with maximum value of weight and height.

 ## Read an input file